Dr Fiona Majorin

 BSc MSc PhD

 I have a BSc in biology with honours in zoology from The University of Edinburgh (2009) and a MSc in Control of Infectious Diseases from LSHTM (2012).
-I recently completed my PhD, which included research on child faeces disposal practices and determinants, as well as a systematic review of the health effects of improving child faeces disposal.
+I completed my PhD at LSHTM in 2017, which included research on child faeces disposal practices and determinants, as well as a systematic review of the health effects of improving child faeces disposal.

-My research has mostly focused on child faeces disposal, including field research and reviews.
-I am leading a Cochrane systematic review of interventions to improve the disposal of child faeces to prevent diarrhoeal diseases and STH infection.
-I was recently involved in research to design a behaviour change intervention to improve latrine use in India.
-We are now in evaluating this intervention in a RCT in Odisha, India.
+A large part of my research has focused on child faeces management, including field research and reviews.
+I lead a Cochrane systematic review of interventions to improve the disposal of child faeces to prevent diarrhoeal diseases and STH infection.
+I have also been involved in research to design and evaluate behaviour change interventions to improve latrine use and child faeces management in India.